- Departments G - Z

-Orange County collects large non-bottle rigid plastics for recycling at Waste & Recycling Centers only.
-You may not recycle these in your blue curbside recycle cart.
+Orange County collects large rigid plastics for recycling at Waste & Recycling Centers only.
+You may NOT recycle these items in your blue curbside recycle cart.

-You can recycle small rigid plastics such as Plastic Number 2, 4, and 5 tubs, cups and buckets (and all plastic bottles) the curb, at apartment complexes, or commercial recycling programs, or at the 24-hour recycling drop-off sites.
-The purple dumpsters at the Waste and Recycling Centers accept small rigids as well as larger items listed.
+The purple dumpsters at the Waste and Recycling Centers accept small rigid plastics as well as larger items listed.
 Look for the purple roll-off containers.